-THE PATH FORWARD

-Perspectives From PBH President & CEO Wendy Reinhardt Kapsak, MS, RDN
+THE PATH FORWARD Perspectives From PBH President & CEO Wendy Reinhardt Kapsak, MS, RDN

-At PBH, we believe it's not enough to talk about this chronic consumption crisis - we must act and we must do so together, to effectively create sustained and impactful behavior change.
+At PBH, we believe we must act now to help Americans easily eat and enjoy (and maybe even love) more fruits and vegetables.
+And we must do so together, to effectively create sustained and impactful behavior change.
 A multi-sector approach, reaching all points across the produce supply chain, in concert with the broader food system, will be critical to create "surround sound" action emphasizing behavior-based solutions.